submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 #### On the Broker

 The Broker facilitates the exchange of metadata information between the connected clusters, enabling them to discover one another.
-The Broker consists of a set of Custom Resource Definitions (CRDs) only; there are no Pods or Services deployed with it.
+The Broker consists of only a set of Custom Resource Definitions (CRDs); there are no Pods or Services deployed with it.

 This command validates that the Broker namespace has been created in the Broker cluster: